michaelKaefer/skeleton/docs/Schedule.md

 - write jest tests for: spa/
-- profile form validation
+- profile form validation with yup
-- profile avatar/photo
-- lazy load images bene
+- lazy load images beneath the fold: https://github.com/verlok/lazyload
 - automatically run cs fixer either on:

     BEFORE PULL REQUEST OR PUSH IS ACCEPTED BY THE REMOTE REPO